TheDeanLab/navigate/_sources/advanced.rst.txt

             }

-* All devices are accompanied by synthetic versions, which enables the software to run without the hardware connected.
-Thus, in a manner that is similar to the `CustomDevice` class, we edit the code in `synthetic_device.py`, albeit without any calls to the device itself:
+All devices should be accompanied by synthetic versions, which enables the software to run without the hardware connected.
+Thus, in a manner that is similar to the ``CustomDevice`` class, we edit the code in ``synthetic_device.py``, albeit without any calls to the device itself.

 .. code-block:: python